Protect Your Instruments From Insect Infestation During Storage (5/26/2020)

 A thick, airtight ziploc bag — the giant kind used for storing clothing — can easily keep out insects, so if you're just storing student trombones over the summer, simply slipping a case inside of one of these can do the trick.

-More valuable or sensitive instruments (such as those made of wood) might not fare well in plastic, however.
-This is especially true if they're going into long-term storage.
-Plastic prevents air circulation, which means it encourages condensation, and this can cause splitting and rot and other problems.
 If you need a long-term solution to exclude bugs or protect wooden instruments or antiques, you may be able to modify your instrument's case to keep bugs out.
 This is often as easy as placing paper tape tightly over the zipper of a fabric case or over the seam of a hard-shell case.

 You can also place your case inside another bug-proof container or bag.
 Look for a container made of tight-weave fabric, such as a large suitcase.
 It should be made of synthetic fabrics so bugs won't chew through it, and it should zip up tightly.
 Place paper tape over the zipper for extra security.